Best Optus phones

 The iPhone 6 is about 17% bigger than its predecessors thanks

-to its 4.7 inch display.
-Along with the increased size comes a higher
+to its 4.7 inch display, bringing with it a higher

 resolution.
-The result is the exact same pixel density you’re used to on any
+Don't go getting too excited about the new res; the result is the exact same pixel density you’re used to on any

-Everything else has been upgraded too, but the most-notable
+Everything else has been upgraded, too.
+The most-notable

 change is the inclusion of near field communication (NFC).
 NFC is what makes